jonathanrichardl/maat_inventory_management/README.md

 # Writing Rules
 Refer into PEP8(https://www.python.org/dev/peps/pep-0008/) Python writing guide, some simple rules that must be implemented:
-1. Use lowercase letters for function and variables, delimited with underscore for example: connect_to_drive(), add_columns().
-Do Not use camelCase().
+1. Use lowercase letters for function and variables, delimited with underscore (snake_case()) for example: connect_to_drive(), add_columns().
+Do Not use camelCase() or kebab-case() or PascalCase().
 2. Use UPPERCASE letters for constants
 3. Comments and functions are written in english.

-All of those rules are enforced So you can put this project into your portofolio.
+All of those rules are enforced so we can put this project into our portofolio.